 Authorised VCAA employees may access VCE students’ personal and sensitive information (as defined in the PDP Act) stored in the VCAA’s password-protected database and use this information in dealing with alleged breaches of VCE and VCAL examination rules, student appeals and teacher error claims in relation to the delivery of the VCE assessment program.
 Information which is generated from these processes is stored securely electronically and in hard copy.

 Schools or students who apply for special provision provide personal information and health information which is used by the VCAA to evaluate and decide upon the merits of that application and future applications for the same student.
 Access to this information is restricted to VCAA employees required to make the decision and professionals engaged by the VCAA to advise it on the application.
 These applications are kept securely by the VCAA.

 1.8 Enrolment and assessment related payments

 Students may be asked to pay a fee for certain transactions related to their results including issuing a replacement result certificate or a statement of marks and equivalent qualifications or the purchase of recordings of Season of Excellence performances (see below).
 Personal and financial details collected in these transactions are personal information under the PDP Act.
 The payment for these services may be made in cash or by e-commerce.
-E-commerce transactions performed either at the VCAA’s premises or through the VCAA’s website involve the collection of personal information and may involve disclosure of the applicant’s personal information to the VCAA’s bank – currently the National Australia Bank.
+E-commerce transactions performed either at the VCAA’s premises or through the VCAA’s website involve the collection of personal information and may involve disclosure of the applicant’s personal information to the VCAA’s bank – currently the National Australia Bank and Westpac Banking Corporation.

 1.9 VCE Season of Excellence